spotifyworkers/spotifyworkers.org/unionen/index.md

 ## Elected representatives

-The club board consists of Jonas Sundberg (chair), Péter Tóth (vice chair), Federico Barabas (secretary), Alexander Takacs (treasurer) and Abhinav Neelam.
+The club board consists of the following members:

+- Jonas Sundberg (chair)
+- Péter Tóth (vice chair)
+- Federico Barabas (secretary)
+- Alexander Takacs (treasurer)
+- Abhinav Neelam

 Filipe la Ruina and John Ching are the club's auditors for 2025.

 ## Contact

 You can contact the Spotify Workers Unionen board by email at [unionen@spotifyworkers.org](mailto:unionen@spotifyworkers.org).

+If you want to get in touch with the auditors, please use [unionen.auditors@spotifyworkers.org](mailto:unionen.auditors@spotifyworkers.org).

 ## Events